Towards a turnkey approach to unbiased Monte Carlo estimation of smooth functions of expectations: General properties of Taylor-based sum estimators

-\end{prop} (See Appendix~\ref{app:proof_prop_var_exp} for a proof.)
-Assumption~\ref{ass:condition_urk} is needed to ensure integrability (and thus $\E[\sumest | R]$ is well defined.)
-The condition $\beta_0<1$ (of Assumption~\ref{hyp:f_and_x0}) and corresponding restriction on $p$ ensures the variance is finite.
+\end{proposition} See Appendix~\ref{app:proof_prop_var_exp} for a proof.
+Assumption~\ref{ass:condition_urk} is needed to ensure integrability and thus that $\E[\sumest | R]$ is well defined.
+The condition $\beta_0<1$ of Assumption~\ref{hyp:f_and_x0} and corresponding restriction on $p$ ensures the variance is finite.

 The result above tells us that, under Assumption~\ref{hyp:f_and_x0}, one can take $R\sim\Geom(p)$ and $\E[\sumest | R]$ will have finite variance, provided $p<1-\beta_0^2$.
 In particular, the conditional variance behaves like $\OO\left( \{ \E[R]\}^{-1} \right)$ since $\E[R]=1/p-1\rightarrow \infty$ as $p\rightarrow 0$.
 We thus recover the standard Monte Carlo error rate, which is a variance that decreases as the inverse of the sample size.